apic-ai/apic-bee-pose-dataset/README.md

 ## Why we created the apic.ai bee pose dataset

 In recent years, entomologists have been observing a global decline in the population of pollinating insects.
 This is of considerable concern since the global agricultural industry is heavily dependent on pollination.
-One rather prominent representative of the species affected is the western honey bee (Apis mellifera).
+One rather prominent representative of the species affected is the western honey bee (<i>apis mellifera</i>).
 Unfortunately, the phenomenon cannot be traced to a single root cause.
 Recent research on honey bee population decline and colony collapse disorder (CCD) is suggesting a multitude of influencing factors.
 Namely harmful pesticides, parasites, diseases, malnutrition and intruders.
 Furthermore urbanization and intensive monoculture cultivation are man-made causes.
-It is difficult to determine which of those factors ultimately lead to the death of a specific colony.
-Deeper understanding of the ecosystem and human impact on nature is required as well as integrating this information in short and long-term decisionmaking.
-Specially recognising and analysing changes in behaviour yields major insights into these causes.
-Therefore, [we](https://apic.ai) are releasing a dataset about bee pose analysis, to enable the computer science community to contribute to solving this issue.
+The collapse of a colony is likely caused by a combination of these factors.
+A deeper understanding of the ecosystem and human impact on nature is required, to provide a basis for the development for targeted countermeasures.
+In order to improve the situation, it is necessary to integrate this knowledge in short and long-term decisionmaking.
+The recognition and analysis of changes in behavioral patterns as a consequence of external influences could yield mayor insights into the causal relationships.
+To contribute to this advancement of knowledge, [we](https://apic.ai) are releasing a dataset about bee pose analysis.
+It is our hope that it will provide a basis for the computer science community to help solve the challenge.

 ## Get the dataset

-First clone the dataset itself.
+First clone this repository.

 ```python
 git clone https://.../apic-bee-pose-dataset